IVF Painful Or Not? The Hidden Stages of IVF That You Don’t Hear About

 The Hidden Stages of IVF that You don’t Hear About.

-Well, in the very beginning, even before the process starts.
-The doctors generally ask the women to go under the AMH test and the Hysteroscopy.
+Well, in the very beginning, even before the process starts. the doctors generally ask the women to go under the AMH test and the Hysteroscopy for a clear diagnosis of the patient’s uterus.
 Any of these tests can be used; however, Hysteroscopy is more popular.
 An ink-like fluid is injected into the uterus, which gives the doctors a clear view of the patient’s uterus.
 This provides the doctor with a clear picture of the issues causing infertility in the woman.

 The females suffering from Bulky uterus should not worry, says Dr. Namita Kotia, the head of the IVF department of Aastha Fertility center.
 They can easily choose a surrogate mother, which can be her friend, family member, or someone unknown, who will carry her baby till birth.